typst/packages/packages/preview/t4t/0.2.0/README.md

 #import "@preview/t4t:0.2.0": alias
 ```

-Some of the native Typst function as aliases, to prevent collisions with some common argument namens.
+Some of the native Typst function as aliases, to prevent collisions with some common argument names.

-For example using `numbering` as an argument is not possible, if the value is supposed to be passed to the `numbering()` function.
-To still allow argument names, that are in line with the common typst names (like `numbering`, `align` ...), these alias functions can be used:
+For example using `numbering` as an argument is not possible if the value is supposed to be passed to the `numbering()` function.
+To still allow argument names, that are in line with the common Typst names (like `numbering`, `align` ...), these alias functions can be used:

 ```js
 #let excercise( no, numbering: "1)" ) = [